Share this article

 Filing tax returns

-Once per year the Dutch tax authorities will ask you to fill in your data about your income digitally.
-This is called the undefinedbelastingaangifteundefined.
+Once per year the Dutch tax authorities you ask you to fill in your data about your income digitally.
+This is called the 'belastingaangifte'.
 You have to do this every year between 1 March and 1 April.
 The tax authorities calculate whether you paid enough tax on your income last year.
 Sometimes you have to pay extra or you get a refund.

 Getting money back

 If you have overpaid income tax, you can get money back from the Dutch tax authorities.
-This is called a undefinedbelastingteruggaveundefined.
+This is called a 'belastingteruggave'.

-If you live in an asylum seekersundefined centre (AZC) for part of the year, you can use the undefinedM-formundefined to get a undefinedbelastingteruggaveundefined.
-The undefinedM-formundefined is a form you fill in in the year of emigration or immigration.
+If you live in an asylum seekers' centre (AZC) for part of the year, you can use the 'M-formulier' to get a 'belastingteruggave'.
+The 'M-form' is a form you fill in in the year of emigration or immigration.

 Taxes on your salary

-If you work for an employer, you automatically pay part of your salary to the government.
-This is called tax.
-The rate for taxable income from work is an increasing rate with two brackets.
-The higher your income is, the more tax you have to pay.
+When you work for an employer, you automatically pay part of your wages to the government.
+This is called wage tax.
+How much tax you have to pay depends on the amount of your income.
+The higher your income, the more tax you have to pay.

 This much tax you have to pay